lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 ### Update decorator imports

 The previous version of `lit-element` exported all TypeScript decorators from the main module.
-In Lit 2.0, these have been moved to individual modules, to enable smaller bundle sizes when the decorators are unused.
+In Lit 2.0, these have been moved to a separate module, to enable smaller bundle sizes when the decorators are unused.

 From:
 ```js